httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 In typical use, a server will query (as per {{querying}}) the CACHE_DIGESTs received on a given connection to inform what it pushes to that client;

-* If a given URL and ETag combination has a match in a current CACHE_DIGEST, a complete response need not be pushed; The server MAY push a 304 response for that resource, indicating the client that it hasn't changed.
+* If a given URL has a match in a current CACHE_DIGEST, a complete response need not be pushed; The server MAY push a 304 response for that resource, indicating the client that it hasn't changed.
-* If a given URL and ETag has no match in any current CACHE_DIGEST, the client does not have a cached copy, and a complete response can be pushed.
+* If a given URL has no match in any current CACHE_DIGEST, the client does not have a cached copy, and a complete response can be pushed.

 Servers MAY use all CACHE_DIGESTs received for a given origin as current, as long as they do not